Reservix/setup-a-monorepo/guide/01-introduction.md

 If you want to know more about the benefits of using a monorepo or why you should not use a monorepo, here is a very short summary:

-- 🍪 Simplified organization (single configuration for linting, building, ...)
+🍪 Simplified organization (single configuration for linting, building, ...)<br/>
-- 🍪 Simplified dependency management
+🍪 Simplified dependency management<br/>
-- 🍪 "Atomic changes" (single PR to coordinate changes affecting multiple modules)
+🍪 "Atomic changes" (single PR to coordinate changes affecting multiple modules)<br/>
-- 🍪 Enforced architectural boundaries (modules instead of just folders)
+🍪 Enforced architectural boundaries (modules instead of just folders)<br/>
-- 🍪 Better discoverability of related modules
+🍪 Better discoverability of related modules<br/>

-- 🍋 May become too large
+🍋 May become too large<br/>
-- 🍋 Performance issues (number of commits)
+🍋 Performance issues (number of commits)<br/>

 In order to make lemonade out the aforementioned downsides, just remember that you're not Google, Twitter or any other super large organization.
 You don't need to have *one* monorepo for your whole company.
 Rather use monorepos to group things that belong together.
 A good example for this is [Babel](https://babeljs.io/) or [Atlassian's Atlaskit](https://atlaskit.atlassian.com/).